arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 The **Modbus TCP/IP**, also briefly referred to as **Modbus TCP**, is a Modbus RTU protocol that uses TCP/IP interface over Ethernet to exchange data between compatible devices.
 There are some elements to understand with Modbus TCP:

-* The *Transmission Control Protocol (TCP) is responsible for exchanging packets.
+* The 'Transmission Control Protocol (TCP)' is responsible for exchanging packets.

-* The Internet Protocol (IP)* defines the addresses for routing message destinations.
+* The 'Internet Protocol (IP)' defines the addresses for routing message destinations.

 * One characteristic of Modbus TCP is regarding how the data integrity is maintained.
 Due to Modbus TCP enclosing the basic data frame into the TCP frame, the usual checksum field of the Modbus is not used.
 Instead, the checksum method from Ethernet TCP/IP layer is used to ensure data integrity.